Our law firm is taking on new Truvada lawsuits and other HIV drug injury lawsuits involving kidney or bone injuries in all 50 states.

 If Gilead had immediately released the newer, safer TAF, it would have killed the marketability of their existing TDF drugs like Viread and Truvada.
 This would have effectively ended ten years of patent-protected revenues for these drugs, so Gilead purposefully withheld the release of TAF.
 Ultimately, Gilead did not release TAF until shortly before the patent on Viread was about to expire.
 Gilead chose to maximize profits at the direct expense of patient safety.
 Our prediction?
 This will have an impact on Truvada lawsuit settlement amounts when all is said and done.

 Viread and Truvada Product Liability Lawsuits

-Truvada lawsuits have accuses Gilead of manufacturing TDF drugs that were unreasonably and unnecessarily toxic to patients and posed safety risks to the kidneys and bones.
-These HIV drug lawsuits also allege something that absolutely awful.
+Truvada lawsuits have accused Gilead of manufacturing TDF drugs that were unreasonably and unnecessarily toxic to patients and posed safety risks to the kidneys and bones.
+These HIV drug lawsuits also allege something that awful.
 The claim is that Gilead intentionally withheld a better, safer version of the drug for years to boost profits at the expense of patient health.

 The Viread and Truvada lawsuits also contend that Gilead gave inadequate warnings about the true level of risk associated with the TDF Drugs.
 Common tort claims in these MDL class action lawsuit lawsuits are (1) Strict Liability (Design Defect & Failure to Warn), (2) Negligence and Gross Negligence, (3) Fraud by Omission, and (4) violations of various state consumer protection laws.
 (Gilead’s counsel has pointed out to us that “plaintiffs in the JCCP, which comprise more than 90% of all plaintiffs in this litigation as a whole, no longer contend that the TDF medications were defectively designed.”)